What is OpenVex?

 }

-The OpenVEX spec details additional information you can include in an OpenVEX document.
+The OpenVEX specification details additional information you can include in an OpenVEX document.
 For example, certain statuses require additional statement information.
 A statement with a not_affected

 status must include a status justification or an impact_statement